nicolaics/nicolaics.github.io/portofolio/_posts/2023-05-01-medsearch.md

 An Android-based application coded using Kotlin that enables its user to search for a medicine through the U.S. Food and Drug Administration (FDA) database.

-Below are the screenshots from the application (using Samsung S20 FE device)
+Below are the screenshots from the application (using Samsung S20 FE device).

 ## Homepage ##
 > Before starting, you are given an option to log in or sign up.
 Your data will be saved in a serverless json database.